Bettina Bush

-Bettina Bush, also known professionally and simply as Bettina, is an American actress and pop music singer.
+Bettina Nicole Bush, known professionally as Bettina, (born January 28, 1972) is an American actress, voice actress and pop music singer.
+She is known for voicing characters including Rainbow Brite, Lucy Little in The Littles, and Kai Green in Ben 10.
+Bush has also contributed to video games, including voicing Gloria in the Madagascar series, and has released pop music independently.

 Early life

 She was born the youngest of three children.
 Her father was Charles V. Bush, the first African-American graduate of the US Air Force Academy and later a business executive, and her mother was of Scottish-Polynesian and Cherokee descent.

 Voice acting

 Bettina's professional career began at the age of 5 when she began modeling and acting.
-Her acting career eventually led to voiceovers, including My Little Pony (as Megan), The Get Along Gang (as Dotty Dog), The Littles (as Lucy Little), Rugrats, All Grown Up!, Stargate Infinity, Ben 10 (as Kai Green), Age of Empires III (as Nonahkee), God Hand (as Olivia), and is perhaps best known as the voice of Rainbow Brite and as the voice of Gloria in the Madagascar video games.
+Her acting career eventually led to voiceovers, including My Little Pony (as Megan), The Get Along Gang (as Dotty Dog), The Littles (as Lucy Little), Rugrats, All Grown Up! (as Alisa Carmichael), Stargate Infinity, Ben 10 (as Kai Green), Age of Empires III (as Nonahkee), God Hand (as Olivia), and is perhaps best known as the voice of Rainbow Brite and as the voice of Gloria in the Madagascar video games.
 She has also performed the McDonald's "I'm Lovin' It" commercial jingles.
 She starred as Maria, a teenage Native American girl, in the film Journey to Spirit Island (1988).